Wall Street's fear gauge dips on upbeat jobs report

-NEW YORK (Reuters) - Wall Street’s fear gauge, the CBOE Volatility Index .VIX, dipped sharply on Friday after a surprisingly strong jobs report, and there was a surge in put activity in the index’s options.
+NEW YORK, Dec 5 (Reuters) - Wall Street’s fear gauge, the CBOE Volatility Index, dipped sharply on Friday after a surprisingly strong jobs report, and there was a surge in put activity in the index’s options.

 The VIX fell as much as 7 percent to 11.53, its lowest since Sept.
 19, after data released Friday showed U.S. employers had added the largest number of workers in nearly three years in November.
 In late trading, it was down 3 percent at 12.01.